|1. Description - |

 - Demonstration of theory and techniques acquired in all vocal, acting and movement assigned.

-- Students are required to attend rehearsals and performances.
-All rehearsals and performances are evaluated.
+- All rehearsals and performances are evaluated.

 |7.
 Representative Text(s) - |